 Chocolate Malt Chip

-Looking to cool down your palate after all that spiciness?
-This milkshake is the kind your body actually wants!
-Thanks to the antioxidants, magnesium and blood-sugar lowering agents in cacao, the libido and mood-boosting benefits of maca, the protein and iron from tahini, and the natural energy from bananas, this treat will make you feel awake and alive (instead of zapping your energy) and keep you trucking along until lunch.
+This “milkshake” is the kind that actually does your body good!
+Thanks to the antioxidants, magnesium and blood-sugar lowering agents in cacao, the libido and mood-boosting benefits of maca, the Omega-3s from coconut cream, and the natural energy from bananas, this treat will make you feel awake and alive (instead of zapping your energy) and keep you trucking along until lunch.
 Pro tip: To get a chocolate chip effect, add the cacao nibs after everything is blended.
 Blend for an additional 5-10 seconds, enjoy.

 Maca root is found high in the Peruvian Andes in southern Peru.
 It is cultivated under (and prefers) the harshest of circumstances: rocky landscapes, intense winds and drastic temperature fluctuations.
 It’s a tough little root.
 Before it is ground up, maca looks like a cross between a head of garlic and a golden beet.
 It is known for having a healthy dose of Vitamin B1 and B2 and may even increase your libido.